KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Measurements of the PoS:PoW ratio are approximate; the PoW difficulty will automatically adjust based on the overall percentage of PoW-mined blocks to adhere to the approximate `PoS` value.

 When creating a chain with the `ac_staked` parameter, the creation process is slightly different.
 Start the first node with `-gen -genproclimit=0`, and start the second node with `-gen -genproclimit=$(nproc)`.
-Send coins from the second node to the first node, and the first node will begin staking.
+Send coins from the second node to the first node, and the first node will begin staking.(FIXME this will lead to stuck chains, might need a separate doc to explain this)

 ::: warning
 On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
 If too many PoW blocks are mined consecutively at the start of the chain, the PoW difficulty may increase enough to stop the chain entirely.
 This can prevent users from sending transactions to staking nodes.
 :::

 ::: warning
 It is vital to stake coins in all 64 segids.
 You can use the genaddresses.py script in <a href="https://github.com/alrighttt/dockersegid">this repository</a> to generate an address for each segid.
-This functionality will soon be integrated directly into the daemon.
+This functionality will soon be integrated directly into the daemon.(FIXME github.com/KMDLabs/pos64staker)
 :::

 ::: tip